-- sexual and gender-based harassment, sexual assault, sexual exploitation, relationship and interpersonal violence, provision of alcohol and/or other drugs for purposes of prohibited conduct, and stalking; - retaliation against an individual for making a report of Prohibited Conduct or for participating in an investigation or resolution of an alleged violation of this policy; and - the exertion of power, supervision, or authority by one individual over another in relationships of a sexual or intimate nature.
+- sexual and gender-based harassment, sex and gender-based discrimination, sexual assault, sexual exploitation, relationship and interpersonal violence, provision of alcohol and/or other drugs for purposes of prohibited conduct, and stalking; - retaliation against an individual for making a report of Prohibited Conduct or for participating in an investigation or resolution of an alleged violation of this policy; and - the exertion of power, supervision, or authority by one individual over another in relationships of a sexual or intimate nature.

 This Policy was updated on August 14, 2020, in accordance with the Final Rule issued by the Department of Education.
+The Policy was last revised in February 2022.
+Currently, the Policy is pending review based on the Final Rule issued by the Department of Education effective August 1, 2024 and related ongoing litigation.